ERA Green Hydrogen Fellowships for international PhD students • DAAD

 - Confirmation from the academic host or the host institution of your internship in Germany; the confirmation must refer to your project and guarantee that the host institute in Germany will provide you with a workplace.
 Also read our Important Scholarship Information / section C, point 3.

-- Proof of admission to a doctoral programme at the home university insofar as the applicant intends to take a doctoral degree there
+- Proof of admission as a doctoral candidate at the home university

 - Other documents which support your application (example: certificates of employment, proof of practical training/internships or social commitment etc.)